Cytidylate kinase

-Thus, the two substrates of this enzyme are ATP and dCMP, whereas its two products are ADP and dCDP.
+Cytidylate kinase is an enzyme that catalyzes three related chemical reactions.
+In the first, cytidine monophosphate (CMP) is converted to cytidine diphosphate when a phosphate group is transferred from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP):

+The enzyme can also convert the deoxynucleotide, deoxycytidine monophosphate (dCMP) to the corresponding dCDP and it also acts on uridine monophosphate:

+The enzyme has been found in Tetrahymena pyriformis, Escherichia coli, Arabidopsis thaliana, Dictyostelium discoideum, and humans.

+Nomenclature

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with a phosphate group as acceptor.
 The systematic name of this enzyme class is ATP:CMP phosphotransferase.
 Other names in common use include: deoxycytidylate kinase, deoxycytidylate kinase, CMP kinase, CTP:CMP phosphotransferase, dCMP kinase, deoxycytidine monophosphokinase, UMP-CMP kinase, ATP:UMP-CMP phosphotransferase, and pyrimidine nucleoside monophosphate kinase.
-This enzyme participates in pyrimidine metabolism.